One Pot Chicken Parmesan Pasta is the easiest and most incredibly tasty one-pot pasta dish you’ll ever make in 30 minutes.

 I assume you were surfing my blog looking for the best chicken pasta recipes you could find right?
 Or were you sent here while you were looking for another recipe?
 Or were you just browsing pretty food photos?
 No matter, you’re here now.
 And I’m so glad!
 Whatever brought you here, welcome!

 If you’re still reading then let me tell you a little about this wonderfully tasty, filling, delicious, easy-to-make One Pot Chicken Parmesan Pasta.
 In my house we all cannot get enough pasta dishes.
 With meat, without, red sauce, white sauce, pesto, you name it, we’ll all eat it.
+(For pasta with meat, try my Chicken Cordon Bleu Pasta Bake, for pasta without meat, One Pot Creamy Tuscan Garlic Spaghetti, with red sauce, Creamy Red Pepper Pasta, for a white sauce dish, Easy White Chicken Lasagna with Spinach, and for pesto, Creamy Chicken Pesto Pasta Recipe.)
 In fact, the husband was just asking me the other day when we were going to have pasta again.
 Well, today’s his lucky day!

 The inspiration for this chicken parmesan penne pasta dish comes from my mom.
 As you all know, she is one heck of a cook (and baker).
 She was always whipping up pasta dishes growing up and they had to be easy because there were so many of us, she didn’t have all the time in the world to make dinner.
 Even though I only have three kids I feel the same way!
 I wanted to put together the easiest pasta dish I could think of at the time while using up some ingredients I already had in my pantry.
 Don’t think you need to make everything from scratch.
 A lot of my recipes use jarred marinara sauce.
 Just pick your favorite, any of them will do just fine.